Are you looking to store a collection of wine at home?

-Choose from a classic stainless finish or a matte black stainless depending on your décor.
-Whether you want this cooler in your home or in a small bar, it will slot it neatly just about anywhere.
+Choose from a classic stainless finish or a matte black stainless, depending on your décor.
+Whether you want this cooler in your home or a small bar, it will slot it neatly just about anywhere.

-Despite that impressive maximum capacity, the fridge only measures up at 15 inches across so you should be able to pop it into reasonably restricted spaces.
+Despite that impressive maximum capacity, the fridge only measures up to 15 inches across, so you should be able to pop it into reasonably restricted spaces.

 As with all the best wine fridges, both noise and vibration are reduced to negligible levels.
-The lock on the door keeps inquisitive children out of your precious collection and ensures the cooling zone won’t be compromised.
+In addition, the lock on the door keeps inquisitive children out of your precious collection and ensures the cooling zone won’t be compromised.

-The design is elegant although you’ll certainly need to dig deep for this cooler.
-If you’ve got deep pockets and demanding tastes, this is a rock-solid choice.
+The design is elegant, although you’ll certainly need to dig deep for this cooler.
+However, if you’ve got deep pockets and demanding tastes, this is a rock-solid choice.